happyplaygrounds/happypg-prod/_posts/2023-02-06-choctaw-nation.md

 this, you know exactly how this little story will tie into our project!

 In the end, we did finish on time.
 My crew members Leo, Carlos, Fernando, John, and Richard were incredible.
 We all pulled together and completed the project.
-I hope you enjoy the [video]!

 "Building Communities One Playground at a Time”